 We have elected to adopt the Quoted Companies Alliance Corporate Governance Code (‘the QCA Code’) which we believe has been constructed in a simple, practical and effective style and that meaningful compliance with its ten main principles should provide shareholders with confidence in how the Company operates.

-On behalf of the Board, I am pleased to present NWF Group plc’s Corporate Governance Statement for the year ended 31 May 2023.
+On behalf of the Board, I am pleased to present NWF Group plc’s Corporate Governance Statement for the year ended 31 May 2024.
 This statement provides details of our current governance framework and practices and how we discharge our governance duties.

 The Group has continued to adopt the Quoted Companies Alliance Corporate Governance Code (‘the QCA Code’) as the basis of its governance structure and has complied with all principles of the QCA Code throughout the year.
 Given the Group’s size, we also endeavour to have regard to the provisions of the UK Corporate Governance Code to the extent that we believe this is appropriate.
-As such, all Board Directors are required to stand for annual re-election and our independence policy provides that Non-Executive Directors are unable to serve for more than nine years except in exceptional circumstances.
-In keeping with this policy, I previously announced that I would be stepping down from the Board, having completed nine years’ service.
-My tenure is to be extended for a limited period of time (making in aggregate a tenure of ten years) until the 2024 AGM in order to continue to facilitate effective succession planning and the development of a diverse Board.
+As such, all Board Directors are required to stand for annual re-election and our independence policy states that Non-Executive Directors are unable to serve for more than nine years save for in exceptional circumstances.
+In keeping with the Group’s independence policy and as announced last year I will be stepping down from my role as Chair after 11 enjoyable and successful years.
+As announced in August 2023 my tenure was extended until the 2024 AGM in order to oversee the transition of roles (as detailed below) and to continue to facilitate effective succession planning.

 In order to promote a healthy corporate culture, the Group operates a whistleblowing policy which allows concerns regarding unethical or unsafe behaviours to be raised in confidence and promptly investigated.
-To ensure ethical values and behaviours are recognised and respected, the Group has a suite of policies in place, covering areas such as anti-corruption and bribery, equal opportunities, prevention of the facilitation of tax evasion and modern slavery.
+To ensure ethical values and behaviours are recognised and respected, the Group has a suite of policies in place covering areas such as anti-corruption and bribery, equal opportunities, prevention of the facilitation of tax evasion and modern slavery.
 As a result, the Board is satisfied at this time that an ethical culture exists within the Group.

 Our strategy